 Recommended For: Users weighing up to 250 pounds.

-This is an unassuming chair with average ergonomic features, but it does have a few things going for it that make it worth considering, especially if you’re struggling to find a good “fit” for you elsewhere on our list.
+This is an unassuming chair with average ergonomic features, but it has a few things that make it worth considering, especially if you’re struggling to find a good “fit” for you elsewhere on our list.

 Notable features include:

 Unfortunately, there are a couple of drawbacks.
 The upholstery is acrylic, which is durable but low quality.
 To borrow a phrase, you can get this chair in any color you want, as long as it’s burgundy.
-If you don’t like that color, then this is going to be a deal breaker.
+If you don’t like that color, this will be a deal breaker.

-Finally, understand that the seat back is all one piece, so while it’s fantastic that you can increase the seat height, doing so will change the position of the lumbar support, which may put the lumbar support out of position for you.
-In other words, this is a feature that looks better on paper than it does in the real world, which is somewhat disappointing.
+Finally, understand that the seat back is all one piece.
+While it’s fantastic that you can increase the seat height, doing so will change the position of the lumbar support, which may cause it to move out of position.
+In other words, this feature looks better on paper than in the real world, which is somewhat disappointing.

 In any case, it’s a potentially good chair…for the right user.